 Year Ended

-January 3, December 29, 2021 2019 , December 30 2018
+January 2, 2022 2, January 3, 2021 cember 29, 2019

 Basic net income per share:

-Net income \$ 287,450 \$ 149,629 \$ 158,536
+Net income \$ 244,157 \$ 287,450 \$ 149,629

-Weighted average shares outstanding 117,821 119,368 128,827
+Weighted average shares outstanding 115,377 117,821 119,368

-Basic net income per share \$ 2.44 \$ 1.25 \$ 1.23
+Basic net income per share \$ 2.12 \$ 2.44 \$ 1.25

 Diluted net income per share:

-Net income \$ 287,450 \$ 149,629 \$ 158,536
+Net income \$ 244,157 \$ 287,450 \$ 149,629

-Weighted average shares outstanding 117,821 119,368 128,827

-Dilutive effect of equity-based awards:

-Assumed exercise of options to purchase
+Weighted average shares outstanding Dilutive effect of equity-based awards: Assumed exercise of options to purchase 115,377 117,821 119,368

-shares 16 52 429
+shares 215 16 52

-Restricted Stock Units 341 178 220
+Restricted Stock Units 390 341 178

-Restricted Stock Awards 9 55 136
+Restricted Stock Awards 9 55

-Performance Share Awards 37 89 164
+Performance Share Awards 95 37 89

 Weighted average shares and equivalent

-shares outstanding 118,224 119,742 129,776
+shares outstanding 116,077 118,224 119,742

-Diluted net income per share \$ 2.43 \$ 1.25 \$ 1.22
+Diluted net income per share \$ 2.10 \$ 2.43 \$ 1.25

-For the year ended January 3, 2021, the Company had 219,736 options, 62,347 RSUs and 299,629 PSAs outstanding which were excluded from the computation of diluted net income per share as those awards would have been antidilutive or were performance awards with performance conditions not yet deemed met.
-For the year ended December 29, 2019, the Company had 521,502 options and 302,621 PSAs outstanding which were excluded from the computation of diluted net income per share as those awards would have been antidilutive or were performance awards with performance conditions not yet deemed met.
-For the year ended December 30, 2018, the Company had 1,105,334 options and 128,854 PSAs which were excluded from the computation of diluted net income per share as those awards would have been antidilutive or were performance awards with performance conditions not yet deemed met.
+For the year ended January 2, 2022, the Company had 0.5 million options and 0.3 million PSAs outstanding which were excluded from the computation of diluted net income per share as those awards would have been antidilutive or were performance awards with performance conditions not yet deemed met.
+For the year ended January 3, 2021, the Company had 0.2 million options, 0.1 million RSUs and 0.3 million PSAs outstanding which were excluded from the computation of diluted net income per share as those awards would have been antidilutive or were performance awards with performance conditions not yet deemed met.
+For the year ended December 29, 2019, the Company had 0.5 million options and 0.3 million PSAs outstanding which were excluded from the computation of diluted net income per share as those awards would have been antidilutive or were performance awards with performance conditions not yet deemed met.

-22. Derivative Financial Instruments
+21. Derivative Financial Instruments

 The Company entered into an interest rate swap agreement in December 2017 to manage its cash flow associated with variable interest rates.
 This forward contract has been designated and qualifies as a cash flow hedge, and its change in fair value is recorded as a component of other comprehensive income and reclassified into earnings in the same period or periods in which the forecasted transaction occurs.
-The forward contract consisted of five cash flow hedges, of which two remain outstanding as of January 3, 2021.
+The forward contract consisted of five cash flow hedges, of which one remains outstanding as of January 2, 2022.
 To qualify as a hedge, the Company needs to formally document, designate and assess the effectiveness of the transactions that receive hedge accounting.

-The notional dollar amount of the two outstanding swaps was \$250.0 million at January 3, 2021, under which the Company pays a fixed rate and receives a variable rate of interest (cash flow swap).
-The cash flow swaps hedge the change in interest rates on debt related to fluctuations in interest rates and each have a length of one year and mature annually from 2021 to 2022.
-These interest rate swaps have been designated and qualify as cash flow hedges and have met the requirements to assume zero ineffectiveness.
+The notional dollar amount of the one outstanding swap was \$250.0 million at January 2, 2022, under which the Company pays a fixed rate and receives a variable rate of interest (cash flow swap).
+The cash flow swap hedges the change in interest rates on debt related to fluctuations in interest rates and has a length of one year, maturing in 2022.
+This interest rate swap has been designated and qualifies as a cash flow hedge and has met the requirements to assume zero ineffectiveness.
 The Company reviews the effectiveness of its hedging instruments on a quarterly basis.